Car Paint Repair Costs: How to Pay for Auto Body Scratches

 Taking out a personal loan is another option to cover the cost of car repairs.
 These loans are lump-sum loans that are typically unsecured, which means they don’t require collateral in the form of an asset you own.
 Personal loans are repaid in fixed monthly payments over a set period of time, typically a few years.

 Another benefit of using a personal loan to pay for car repairs is the funding speed.
-Many personal loan lenders can get you approved and deposit funds into your account on the same day or the next business day, which makes them ideal in an emergency.
+Many personal loan lenders can get you approved and deposit funds into your account on the same day or the next business day, which makes them useful types of emergency loans.

-✔️Is this a good option for you?
-Paying with a personal loan is a good option if you have good or excellent credit and can land a competitive APR.
+Is this a good option for you?
+Paying with a personal loan is a good option if you have good or excellent credit (or a cosigner) and can land a competitive APR.
 However, if you get a loan offer with a high APR, it may not be worth the money spent in interest to repair your car paint, since it’s not essential to your car’s functionality.